Hampton County License Hearing Guide

 Possible Outcomes

-Suspension Upheld: If the hearing officer finds that the suspension is warranted, your license will be suspended for the applicable period.
+- Suspension upheld: If the hearing officer finds that the evidence supports the suspension, your license will be suspended for the applicable period.

-Suspension Overturned: If the hearing officer finds that the suspension is not warranted, your license will be reinstated.
+- Suspension overturned: If the hearing officer finds that the evidence does not support the suspension, your license will be reinstated.

 Hardship/Restricted License in South Carolina

-What You Can Drive For: A restricted license typically allows you to drive to and from:
+- What you can drive for: A restricted license typically allows you to drive to and from work, school, medical appointments, and ADSAP classes.

 Getting Your License Back

-SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the SCDMV, proving that you have the minimum required liability coverage.
-You will likely be required to maintain SR-22 insurance for a period of three years following your license reinstatement.
+- SR-22 insurance requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the SCDMV.
+You may be required to maintain SR-22 insurance for a period of time after a DUI conviction.

 Special Programs